DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 GPU-only memory, so dynamic buffers should not be used to store resources that are constant or change infrequently.

 ## Textures
-Textures are different from buffers in a way that to allow efficient sampling operations they use opaque layouts that are typically not exposed to the application.
+While buffers are simply linear regions of memory, textures are optimized for efficient sampling operations and use opaque layouts that are typically not exposed to the application.
 As a result, only the driver knows how to write data to the texture.
 Linear layouts are allowed in Direct3D12 and Vulkan, but they are less efficient.

 ### Texture initialization